philrz/super/docs/language/data-types.md

 | sort salary
 | head 5
 ```
-The power of Zed is that you can interpret data on the fly as belonging to
+The power of SuperPipe is that you can interpret data on the fly as belonging to
 a certain schema, in this case "employee", and those records can be intermixed
 with other relevant data.
 There is no need to create a table called "employee"
 and put the data into the table before that data can be queried as an "employee".